User Accounts in Time Tracker

 To start working with the system you need to have an account on it.
-If you are a regular user it is very likely that your team manager already created a few accounts and projects for your team.
+If you are a regular user it is likely that your group manager already created user accounts and projects for your group.
 All you need to do is login and start tracking work hours

 on the Time

 tab.
 If you are a group manager or Time Tracker administrator, you'll need to create a group (also called a team

 A quick note about teams: in context of Time Tracker team

 mean the same thing (a unit of users that work together and track their time and expenses).
 Prior to Time Tracker 1.18, Time Tracker did not support sub-units (or sub-teams).
 We work on introducing them.
 When it happens, we think that group